 DAM Champ: Kevin Gepford

-DAM champ Kevin Gepford is a creative operations professional with two decades of experience at some of the top names in television entertainment.
-He’s interested in the intersection of creativity, tech, and business, and the tools that bring creative teams together and enable them to thrive.
-His expertise includes digital asset management (DAM) and producing bespoke systems for managing digital workflows.
+DAM champ Kevin Gepford is a creative operations professional with two decades of experience in television entertainment and telecommunications.
+He understands how creative teams work, inside and out — and he is passionate about finding and doing things that enable them to thrive.
+Kevin’s expertise includes digital asset management and tools that help manage the work in progress.

 DAM champ: Someone who supports finding, setting up, or maintaining a DAM system.
 There are a wide variety in DAM champions who come from positions in production, creative, management, IT, and marketing.